attdevsupport/att-html5-sdk/sdk/doc_src/guides/sample_app/README.md

 #Sample Apps

-Sample Apps are standalone HTML5 web applications that exercise the AT&T APIs.
+Sample Apps included in this SDK are standalone HTML5 web applications that demonstrate the use of AT&T APIs.

 ##Code Organization

-Sample Apps code is located in the **webcontent** folder.
-The server side code is located under **server** and each flavor is responsible to serve statically the client code.
+The Sample Apps are located in the **webcontent** folder, organized by the APIs used.
+The **index.html** file lists each sample app and its corresponding documentation link.
+The server side code is located in the **server** folders, and each app statically serves the client code.

-Under the mentioned **webcontent** folder the standalone Sample Apps are organized by feature.
-You will find a very simple _index.html_ which lists each sample app and its corresponding documentation link.

 ###Sample App feature folder
-Under each feature folder (e.g. **SMS**) you will find a folder per each sample implementation (_App1_, _App2_, etc.) Each one has a similar folder structure mirroring the MVC implementation of the sample.
-In general the code that most directly illustrates the AT&T API calls will be in the controller folder.
+In each feature folder (e.g. **SMS**) you will find folders for per each sample implementation (e.g. _App1_, _App2_).
+Each folder has a similar structure to that of the MVC implementation of the sample.
+The code that most directly illustrates the relevant AT&T API calls is located in the **controller** folder.